Table of Contents

 Nothing makes a cuter holiday picture than your dog posed in front of the Christmas tree.
 But dogs and Christmas trees aren’t always the perfect mix.
-Decorated trees pose hazards to dogs, like breakable ornaments and electric lights, and curious dogs can be hazardous to the tree.
+Trees decorated with breakable ornaments and electric lights pose hazards to dogs, and curious dogs can be severely injured if they knock over the tree (not to mention your poor tree)!

 Don’t worry: you can still have a Christmas tree!
 You just need to take some precautions.
 Read on to learn how to keep your dog safe around the Christmas tree (and vice versa).